 Garlic is very effective when it comes to repelling mosquitos.
 It has a strong, pungent smell and mosquito larvicidal properties that make it quite effective in repelling mosquitos.

 Crush a few garlic cloves and boil them in water for about 15 to 20 minutes.
 Wait for the water to cool and pour it in a spray bottle.
 Spray it around your room for mosquito prevention.

 Tip 6: Chemical Plug-in repellents

 Leading pesticide companies have developed plugins that contain Prallethrin to kill the mosquito.
-Prallethrin is a pyrethroid insecticide that is effective in killing mosquitoes.
+Prallethrin is a pyrethroid insecticide that is effective in killing mosquitos.
 This chemical has a low toxicity effect to mammals and is safe to use around babies, pets, and even pregnant women.